Gt-Fall/Advanced-CSS-and-SASS/README.md

 # Advanced-CSS-and-SASS
-Page demonstrating use of SASS mode and Advanced CSS
+Page demonstrating use of SASS mode and Advanced CSS and SCSS

 This project shows a page demonstrating many advanced CSS techniques.

-The page demonstrates using SASS framework for writing CSS and the use of nesting in SASS.
+The page demonstrates using SASS framework for writing CSS and the use of nesting in SCSS.

 The page shows –
 •	Advanced Navigation button with animation